A High-end watercolor project…

 An Italian Fabric Store in the middle of South Anatolia…

 Alright, I admit.
-I’m a fabricaholic :) The thing is, when I see good quality fabrics, I don’t just enjoy them because of their colors or patterns, I love them because of the potential of turning that one piece of fabric into a great outfit.
+I’m a fabricaholic :) The thing is, when I see good quality fabrics, I don’t just enjoy them because of their colors or patterns, I love them because of their potential for turning that into a great outfit.
 I immediately start wondering what kinds of great designs one can make out of them.

 I have recently added a post on my blog about the wonderful fabric stores in Paris.
 The cheery feeling I had back there just came back when I discovered this small boutique fabric store in the middle of a South Anatolian city “Adana”, a town famous with its Kebabs.
 Although it was much smaller than Reine store in Paris, this beautifully decorated boutique fabric shop had so many hidden treasures to be discovered :)